alexatwoodhead/ompare/README.md

 ![New Excel Report](docs/img/AddNewExcel_1.png)

 When there are multiple tabs already added their order can be rearranged by toggling the up-n-down buttons on the left.
-A lot more conventient that forcing adding in correct order.
+A lot more conventient than forcing to be added in correct order.

 ![New Excel Download](docs/img/AddNewExcel_2.png)